 In a game played the day after the trade it was obvious which team had made out best in the exchange.
 The Knicks pounded the Pistons 135-87; the 48-point margin of victory was the Knicks' largest ever.
 From December 17 through January 4 New York sailed off on a 10-game winning streak, then had another 11-game streak from January 25 through February 15.

-The Knicks stressed defense.
-In 1968-69 New York held opponents to a league-low 105.2 points per game.
+The Knicks stressed defense, holding opponents to a league-low 105.2 points per game in 1968-69.
 With Reed clogging the middle and Walt Frazier pressuring the ball, the Knicks would be the best defensive club in the league for five of the next six seasons.
 Reed scored 21.1 ppg in 1968-69 and grabbed a franchise-record 1,191 rebounds, an average of 14.5 rpg.

-In the 1970 playoffs, New York defeated the Baltimore Bullets in seven games and bounced the Milwaukee Bucks in five to advance to a dramatic NBA Finals against a Los Angeles team led by Jerry West, Elgin Baylor and Chamberlain.
+In the 1970 playoffs, New York defeated the Baltimore Bullets in seven games and bounced the Milwaukee Bucks in five to advance to a dramatic Finals matchup with a Los Angeles team led by Jerry West, Elgin Baylor and Chamberlain.
 Both Game 3 and Game 4 went into overtime, with each team winning one contest.
-Reed, whose magic in the legendary Game 7 led the Knicks to the title, was named the NBA Most Valuable Player, the All-Star Game MVP and the NBA Finals MVP.
+Reed, whose magic in the legendary Game 7 led the Knicks to the title, swept the regular season, All-Star and Finals MVP awards.
 He and teammate Frazier were selected to the All-NBA First Team, the first Knicks players to earn that honor since Harry Gallatin in 1953-54.

 The left-handed Reed presented a problem for opposing defenders.
 He had the bulk and the touch to play inside, but he was also deadly with his soft jump shot from up to 15 feet away.
 When he didn't possess the ball he was effective at setting picks to free up teammates, an essential element of the Knicks' perpetual motion offense.